Published: 17 Nov 2021 | Category: Housing | Stage: We are preparing for a family to arrive

 It is best to provide window coverings (e.g. blinds/net curtains) throughout the property.
 See preparing the accommodation for more information.

-Highchairs for children are not widely used in the Middle East – we suggest that if you are supporting a family with young children, you discuss whether this is something that they would like you to provide.
+Highchairs for children are not widely used in the Middle East.
+We suggest that if you are supporting a family with young children, you discuss whether this is something that they would like you to provide or help them purchase.

 We would suggest thinking about making a hot meal available on arrival.
-Keep in mind that as well as cultural preferences, there will be personal preferences for what you eat, a general rule of thumb is to stick to a vegetarian meal and ensure the family know what’s in it.
+Keep in mind that as well as cultural preferences, there will be personal preferences for what is eaten, so a general rule of thumb is to stick to a vegetarian meal and ensure the family know what is in it.
+If you plan to provide a cooked meal with meat in it, then in case the family only eat halal meat, it’s best to keep the packaging so that the family can see for themselves that the meat used in the meal is indeed halal and suitable for their dietary requirements.
 You could also consider having local takeaway menus available that you order and purchase, enabling the family to make a choice.

 Downloads